billvaglienti/ProtoGen/README.md

 The packet structure
 --------------------

 Each packet defined in the protocol xml will produce code that defines a structure (C) or class (C++) to represent the data-in-memory that the packet transports.
 In some implementations you may write interface glue code to copy the actual in memory data to this structure before passing it to the generated routines.
 In other implementations the structures defined by ProtoGen will be used directly in the rest of the project.
 This is the intended use case and is the purpose of defining separate "in memory" and "encoded" data types.
 You can use whatever in memory data type best fits your use case without worrying (much) about the impact on the protocol efficiency.
-The structure defined by a packets generated code will have a name like "prefixPacket_t" where "prefix" is the protocol prefix (if any) given in the xml and "Packet" is the name of the packet from the xml.
+The structure defined by a packets generated code will have a name like "prefixPacket_t" where "prefix" is the protocol prefix (if any) given in the xml, "Packet" is the name of the packet from the xml, and "_t" is the type suffix given in the xml.

 This is an example of the generated structure for the C language